 A Guide to Version Control Systems

 Version Control Systems (VCS) are tools that provide revision control to allow for reverting, tracking, and correcting software code.
 Think of a VCS as a timeline for your code revisions.
 A branch represents this timeline.
-In the most basic of VCS workflows, you have a main branched called a Master branch.
+In the most basic of VCS workflows, you have a main branched called a Main branch.

 You can progress within the timeline by making what is called commits.
 They are points within the timeline that contains a copy of the current source code that is uploaded or pushed to the repository.
 The repository or repo holds your version-controlled code as a project.

 A key thing takeaway is introducing more branches that spawn from points of progress on the main branch.
 It’s common to have a branch for development features.
 A developer is working on a development feature for version 1.0 of their product, to develop and make changes to the code base without affecting the master branch the developer commits and pushes their changes to a working branch that was a copy of the code from the main branch.
-Once they are done developing said work, they can merge their branch changes back into the trunk or rather master branch.
+Once they are done developing said work, they can merge their branch changes back into the trunk or rather main branch.

 A best practice for using VCS is always to maintain the main branch with clean working versions of your code.
 Developers that onboard pull down a repository that contains branches of your code, and the default branch is master.
 Ideally, they shouldn’t spend time finding a different branch and pulling it down to build the application locally on their machine.
 This workflow is complex for applications that require multiple repositories and branches to run an instance of an application.

 Another common practice is to tag versions of code within the master branch.
 Then a release can be correlated to a specific tag.
 And anyone with access to your repository can look up that tag and see that code then.
 You can also run commands to get the difference between branches or commits made to a single branch.
 VCSs keep track of who made changes, where, when, within the codebase.